 The answer depends on several factors.
 First, is this your first DUI or not?
 Second, where did you make the offense?
 Finally, what are the circumstances and consequences of your actions?

-Typically, your first DUI will result in a cash penalty, alcohol treatment, and license restriction and/or suspension.
+Typically, your first DUI will result in a cash penalty, alcohol treatment, as well as license restriction and/or suspension.
 Less than 10% of first-time offenders serve jail time.

 Does DUI affect credit score?